Dinamiko/dk-pdf/readme.txt

 == Changelog ==

 = 1.9.7 =
-* Fixed plugin text domain and some strings without translation functions
+* Fixed plugin text domain and some strings without translation functions.
+* The plugin is already prepared for WordPress.org translation system (GlotPress).
+* Redesigned documentation.
+* Tested up to WordPress 5.4

 = 1.9.6 =
 * Update mPDF library to latest version.